amandaguglieri/hackinglife/docs/rooting-mobile.md

 >Troubleshooting: Aparently, I did not do it correctly and got stuck in the situation in which, my phone was is download mode displaying RMM/KG State: Prenormal.
 So my phone had no OEM unlocking enable option and could not be rooted.
 The solution:  https://www.youtube.com/watch?v=TBUY05mnCP8

+After that I did not know if I had to go back to the flash step or Iif I should try to get to the download mode and then try to get into the recovery mode.
+I went through a loop of turning on and off, with several reinstallations and frozen screens with Samsung logo in it.
+I saw the "erasing" mesage several times and...

 Odin3 v3.14.4 : [https://dl2018.sammobile.com/Odin.zipDriver](https://dl2018.sammobile.com/Odin.zipDriver)

 de Samsung : [https://developer.samsung.com/android-usb-driver](https://developer.samsung.com/android-usb-driver)